zaknbur/Reactors/AI_1/starting-site.md

 > **NOTE:** We won't be focusing on working with HTML during this course.
 We want to be able to focus on the code necessary for Cognitive Services.

-## Launch the starter site
+## Start the site

-Let's see the starter site using Flask.
+Let's start the site using Flask.
 We will configure Flask to run in development mode by setting the `FLASK_ENV` environmental variable.
 Running Flask in development mode is helpful when you’re developing a website because Flask automatically reloads any files that change while the site is running.
 If you let Flask default to production mode and change the contents of an HTML file or other asset, you have to restart Flask to see the change in your browser.

 ``` bash
 # Windows